DaveOdden/exhibit-a/README.md

 ## Refinement

 - Store Google Auth data in NgRx Store to persist auth.
-- Have header reflect auth state (could even just be a different background color).
 - Route transitions need to be worked on.
 - So far, no unit tests have been written.
 - Route interceptor / activateRoute for page protection based on auth.